WillTDs/WDI-Project-1/readme.md

 ### CHALLENGES

 The main challenge I encountered during the creation of the game was the collision between the redline and the blocks.
 It occasionally would not register a hit seemingly at random, however after rewriting the function several times I finally managed to to hit upon a better collision solution.
+Mobile optimisation was also tricky, if I was to start over I would build for mobile first then add responsive design for desktop after.
+I had to make some quite alot of styling changes to make it suitable for a smaller screen.

 ### IMPROVEMENTS